 Learning a new language can be an exciting and rewarding experience, but it often comes with its own set of challenges.
 For Spanish speakers embarking on the journey of mastering the English language, one of the most common stumbling blocks is pronunciation.

-We'll delve into these obstacles and provide insights, tips, and guidance to help Spanish speakers overcome these pronunciation challenges, enhancing their English language proficiency.
-So, if you're a Spanish speaker looking to level up your English skills, keep reading to discover the trickiest words and strategies to conquer them.
+We'll delve into these obstacles and provide insights, tips, and guidance to help Spanish speakers overcome these pronunciation challenges, enhancing their English language proficiency by focusing on particularly challenging words for Spanish speakers.
+Continue reading to discover the trickiest words and how to pronounce them, and get started with your 7-day free trial on the BoldVoice app to practice these words (and much more) in real-time with instant feedback on your pronunciation.

 1. Literature